zincio/apidocs/source/includes/_addax.md

-case.opened.nondelivery.damaged | A case has been opened for a damaged package case.opened.nondelivery.empty_box | A case has been opened for an empty box case.opened.tracking.request_update | A case has been opened requesting an update on an order status case.opened.cancel.forced_cancellation | A case has been opened for a order force cancelled by the source case.opened.other | A catch-all category for a case case.freetext | A generic, free text case response case.return.label_generated | A return label has been geneerated case.return.label_generation_failed | Return label generation failed case.return.status_updated | The case status has been updated case.refund.partial | The case has resulted in a partial refund being issued case.refund.full | The case has resulted in a full refund being issued case.closed | A case has been closed
+case.opened.nondelivery.damaged | A case has been opened for a damaged package case.opened.nondelivery.empty_box | A case has been opened for an empty box case.opened.tracking.request_update | A case has been opened requesting an update on an order status case.opened.cancel.forced_cancellation | A case has been opened for an order force cancelled by the source case.opened.other | A catch-all category for a case case.freetext | A generic, free text case response case.return.label_generated | A return label has been geneerated case.return.status_updated | The case status has been updated case.refund.partial | The case has resulted in a partial refund being issued case.refund.full | The case has resulted in a full refund being issued case.closed | The case has been closed

 The most up to date case status is represented by the latest object in the `messages` list.